Best time to visit Spain

 February

-Best for: low season rates, crowd-free coastlines and Carnival cheer
+Best for: low season perks and Carnival cheer

-February is considered the low season in Spain, as cold, wet weather descends on many of the northern regions, like Galicia and Basque Country.
-Along the southern coast, temperatures are mild and you may be able to score great deals on accommodation as opposed to the high rates that are common in the summer.
-The popular Costa del Sol region will be quiet and crowd-free, but with the sunshine and pleasant temps, it'll feel nothing like 'winter'.
+Along the southern coast, temperatures in February are mild and you may be able to score great deals compared to the high rates of the summer.
+The popular Costa del Sol region will be quiet and crowd-free, but with the sunshine and pleasant temps, it’ll feel nothing like ‘winter’.

-Things pick up mid to late February with the arrival of Carnival, a festival celebrating the last day of indulgence before Lent begins.
-There are dozens of events across Spain, with parties in major cities like Madrid and Barcelona.
-For the most authentic Carnival experience, consider visiting Cádiz, Tenerife or Sitges for the country's most spectacular celebrations.
-Sitges is one of Spain's most LGBTQIA+ friendly cities, and their Carnival celebration doubles as a Pride event, featuring drag shows and a Rua de la Disbauxa, or debauchery parade.
+Things pick up mid- to late February with Carnival, a festival celebrating the last day of indulgence before Lent begins.
+There are dozens of lively and colorful events across Spain, with parties in major cities like Madrid and Barcelona filled with parades, costumes, music and dancing.

 March

-Best for: spring awakenings, quiet cities and museums to yourself
+Best for: museums to yourself and the start of spring

-March is a wonderful time to visit Spain and visitors will catch the sweet spot between the slow wake-up from winter and the frenzied arrival of the busy season.
-The days are mild and sunny, making for pleasant sightseeing opportunities; temps in Barcelona average around 16°C, while Seville trends a little higher at 19°C and Madrid a little lower at 14°C. The clocks spring forward in March, leaving more time to wander through historical cities, see sprawling parks filled with cherry blossoms, and eat tapas al fresco with just a light jacket.
+March is a sweet spot between the slow wake-up from winter and the frenzied arrival of the busy season.
+The days are mild and sunny, making it pleasant for sightseeing and walking through historic cities and parks filled with cherry blossoms.

-March is also a great month to enjoy museums and attractions more intimately, as crowds are typically lower.
-Traditionally busy sites like Granada's Alhambra will be delightfully slow, so treat yourself to a few hours of snapping photos distraction-free.
+This is also a great month to enjoy museums and attractions more intimately, as crowds are typically lower.
+Traditionally busy sites like Granada’s Alhambra will be slow, so take a few hours to take it in distraction-free.

 April